2025 Registration is Open for CMR’s 78th Summer of Fun!

 From the Creative Cabin, the possibilities are endless!
 Natural materials abound.
 A nature walk can reveal all sorts of possibilities - leaves, little rocks, pine needles, sticks, flowers, seeds, even bits of trash can be recycled and artfully put together with paper and glue to make note paper or a wall decoration.
 Or grab a paintbrush and some watercolors or acrylics, a chunk of clay for molding, chalk or pastels and paper, a pencil and a sketchbook, some string and yarn, a block of soft wood and carving tools.
 The list goes on and on!

-Global Indigenous arts & crafts, beading, music, dance, and games emerge from the Tipi on the Hill.
-An impromptu outdoor drumming session might come together after making drums and other percussion instruments and whistles from natural and recycled material.
+Native Lore encompasses global Indigenous arts & bushcrafts, beading, music, dance, and games emerge from the Tipi on the Hill.
+An impromptu outdoor drumming session might come together after making drums, other percussion instruments and whistles from natural and recycled material.

 Mountaineers